-UK higher education shares a responsibility to tackle the enormous challenges of meeting the worldwide demand for HE.
+UK higher education shares a responsibility to tackle the enormous challenges of meeting the worldwide demand for higher education.
 One area where demand is growing, and for which the UCL Institute of Education has a long tradition of support, is teacher education.

-How might HE meet this challenge?
+How might higher education meet this challenge?
 We argue for a new approach to exploiting the digital technologies now capable of supporting professional development on the global scale.

 The seminar will invite discussion of our current project activities to assess the potential of new types of large-scale online pedagogies, e.g.: